Leikaab/crudclient/testing_implementation_plan/phase_2_plan.md

-# Phase 2: Comprehensive Mocking Strategy Implementation
+# Phase 2: Advanced Mocking Strategy Enhancement

-**Goals:** Develop sophisticated mocking approaches for all crudclient components to enable thorough isolation testing.
+**Goals:** Extend and refine the existing mocking approaches to enable more thorough isolation testing.

-- [ ] Implement detailed Client class mocking strategy
+- [ ] Enhance Client class mocking strategy
-  - [ ] Create mock Client with configurable behavior for HTTP methods
+  - [ ] Extend the existing mock Client with more configurable behavior
-  - [ ] Develop utilities for simulating various response scenarios
+  - [ ] Develop additional utilities for simulating complex response scenarios
-  - [ ] Build helpers for verifying correct Client usage
+  - [ ] Create more sophisticated helpers for verifying Client usage patterns
-- [ ] Develop API class mocking framework
+- [ ] Expand API class mocking framework
-  - [ ] Create mock API factory with pre-configured CRUD operations
+  - [ ] Enhance the existing mock API factory with more pre-configured operations
-  - [ ] Implement utilities for API response simulation
+  - [ ] Develop more realistic API response simulation utilities
-  - [ ] Build verification helpers for API interaction
+  - [ ] Create more comprehensive verification helpers for API interactions
-- [ ] Implement CRUD operations mocking
+- [ ] Refine CRUD operations mocking
-  - [ ] Create mock factories for each CRUD operation type
+  - [ ] Extend existing mock factories for each CRUD operation type
-  - [ ] Develop utilities for simulating CRUD responses and errors
+  - [ ] Enhance utilities for simulating complex CRUD responses and errors
-  - [ ] Build verification helpers for CRUD operation calls
+  - [ ] Develop more sophisticated verification helpers for CRUD calls
-- [ ] Create authentication mocking utilities
+- [ ] Enhance authentication mocking utilities
-  - [ ] Implement mock factories for each authentication strategy
+  - [ ] Extend mock factories for all authentication strategies
-  - [ ] Develop utilities for simulating auth success and failure
+  - [ ] Improve utilities for simulating auth success and failure scenarios
-  - [ ] Create verification helpers for auth strategy usage
+  - [ ] Refine verification helpers for auth strategy usage
-- [ ] Build test doubles (stubs, fakes) for complex components
+- [ ] Develop more sophisticated test doubles
-  - [ ] Implement FakeAPI class with in-memory data store
+  - [ ] Implement enhanced FakeAPI class with more realistic in-memory data store
-  - [ ] Create stub implementations of key interfaces
+  - [ ] Create more comprehensive stub implementations of key interfaces
-  - [ ] Develop spy implementations for verification-focused testing
+  - [ ] Develop more detailed spy implementations for verification-focused testing